Katona-Peter/mental-health-awareness/README.md

 This project is used by the following stakeholders:

 - any person facing mental health issues
-- member  of community seeking information to provide mental health support
+- members  of community seeking information to provide mental health support
-- employers seeking advice to improve work environment of employees
+- employers seeking advice to improve wellness at workplace for employees
-- any person just interested in increasing mental health awareness
+- any person just interested in increasing the own mental health awareness

+The scope of webpage has been developped based on the User Experience of potential stakeholders.

+There are considered 6 User Stories based on concept of 3W: WHo - What - Why.

+The User Stories are on the base of development of Acceptance Criterias and Tasks for the Project.

+The Tasks are prioritized according to MoSCoW method in:
+- Must-have: Essential requirements that are critical for project success - 3 items
+- Should-have: Important but not vital features that enhance the project - 2 items
+- Could-have: Desirable additions that can be included if time and resources allow - 1 item
+- Won’t-have (this time): Features that are agreed to be excluded from the current scope - N/A

 ## Features

 - The webpage follows the responsible design concept, which ensures that it adapts to different screen sizes and devices, providing an optimal viewing experience whether on a desktop, tablet, or smartphone.